bhborkar91/eclipse-plugin/plugin/README.md

 - Right-click `com.bhborkar.ide.plugin` and go to `Run as -> Eclipse Application`
 - A new instance of eclipse is opened, with the plugin installed

+## Installing into standalone eclipse

+- Build the repo using `mvn clean install` from the parent project
+- Eclipse update site will be created in the project `com.bhborkar.ide.update-site` at `target/site`
+- In your eclipse instance, go to `Help -> Install New Software`
+- Add a new software site (give it the path of the local folder above)
+- Select and install the feature, restart eclipse

+## Plugin implmentation

+This plugin adds the following to eclipse

+- A menu with a Hello World menu option which shows a message dialog

 ## Individual project README's

 These files explain the purpose and the configuration of each project